Can I add a friend to my car insurance policy if they live with me?

 Can I add my friend's car to my insurance policy?

 If your friend lives with you and has their own car, you can combine policies.
-Sharing a car insurance policy with a friend could help both of you save money by dividing the costs of some auto coverages.
+Sharing a car insurance policy with a friend could help both of you save money by dividing the costs of some auto insurance coverages.
 Plus, both of you are covered anytime you drive the other's car.
-However, your friend's claims or driving history may affect the amount of the premium.
+However, your friend's claims or driving history may affect the amount of the car insurance premium.

 Can I add more than one friend to my car insurance?